 Credit director Hal Needham for consistency: his movies just kept getting worse.
 Loni Anderson upheld her artistic integrity by playing a dumb blonde.
 Only Ned Beatty comes out with any professional credit intact, miraculously milking some grins out of a horribly written role (they all are), as an unscrupulous fried chicken magnate.

 John Byner is wasted.
 Jim Nabors–oh, never mind.
 With Parker Stevenson, Cassandra Peterson, Bubba Smith, Warren Stevens.
-96 minutes.
+Runs on fumes for 96 minutes.
 Reynolds credited this movie with finally breaking his fans loyalty.
 Two ‘Smoky‘s, two ‘Cannonball‘s, then this—we surrender.
 He skipped playing the astronaut in Terms Of Endearment to make this critter, which not only lost the fans and critics, but dumped only $13,000,000 back on a negative cost of $16,500,000.
 New transmission needed, son.